arjunsk/lotsa/README.md

 654,330 ops over 4 threads in 24ms, 27,207,775/sec, 36 ns/op
 ```

-**NOTE 1**: The `ops metrics` differ between `lotsaa.Time` and `lotsaa.Ops` because, `lotsaa.Time` internally uses a counter to
+**NOTE 1**: The `ops metric` differ between `lotsaa.Time` and `lotsaa.Ops` because, `lotsaa.Time` internally uses a counter to
 keep track of number of operations executed, and the latter doesn't.
-So, latter is showing higher ops.
-Hence, latter
+Hence, latter is having higher `ops`.
+So, latter
 can only be used for relative comparisons.

 **NOTE 2**: